danabananarama/ticket-viewer/README.md

 Client and server-side code for Ticket Viewer application, to display ticket information for a Zendesk account.

-Front end: Jevascript browser client.
+Front end: Javascript browser client.
 Compatible with Firefox and Chrome.

 Back end: Python using the `flask` library.
 Compatible with python 2.x and 3.x